StanfordBioinformatics/wearable-infection/isolationforest/README.md

 # IsolationForest Algorithm:

 Isolation Forest Anomaly Detection algorithm for wearables data: Fitbit and Apple Watch.
-To apply this algorithm, you can easily run the follwoing command line:
+To run this algorithm, you can easily run the follwoing command line:

 > Fitbit: